ibm-cloud-docs/containers/cs_versions_130.md

 The VPE gateways are put into a new `kube-vpegw-<vpcID>` security group, which only allows inbound traffic to these new VPE gateways from the cluster worker security group `kube-<clusterID>`.

-Before you create your cluster, for any resources in your VPC that access any of these endpoints, ensure there are no network ACLs on the subnets, security groups on the resources themselves, orcustom VPC routes that block access to these new VPE gateways.
+Before you create your cluster, for any resources in your VPC that access any of these endpoints, ensure there are no network ACLs on the subnets, security groups on the resources themselves, or custom VPC routes that block access to these new VPE gateways.

 As your cluster is being updated, watch for the creation of the `kube-vpegw-<vpcID>` security group.
 After it is created, add the necessary inbound rules to allow all your resources that are not cluster workers to access the new VPE gateways that are being created.
 Note that all cluster workers in the VPC can already access these VPE gateways via security group rules that are added automatically as the cluster is created.